 As important as visuals can be for learner knowledge retention, too much of a good thing, in this case, can sabotage your learners’ engagement.
 High-resolution images and trendy page transition animations might be stunning, but they can create a slew of problems when they appear on a mobile screen.
 Some animations (such as advanced CSS animations) can’t be viewed on certain browsers, while others (like Flash) may behave in vastly different ways depending on the generation of the user’s device.

 Finding a Mobile-Friendly LMS Service

-If it seems like creating a CME mobile friendly website is a formidable challenge, even for experienced web designers, you’d be right.
-Just like medical professionals, web developers must keep up with the latest technologies and frequent changes in best practices standards.
+If it seems like creating a CME mobile-friendly website is a formidable challenge, even for experienced web designers, you’d be right.
+Just like medical professionals, web developers must keep up with the latest technologies and frequent changes in best practice standards.
 Finding the right web designer or firm can be difficult.
 If you aren’t a programmer, it will be virtually impossible to determine if the website that you’ve purchased will still work properly when the next browser upgrade occurs.

 The design of your website can support—or work against—the positive impact of your CME programming.
 At EthosCE, we offer web development services which focus on the needs of CME providers and their learners.
 We provide an LMS platform that works seamlessly on desktop, laptop, and mobile devices.
 Connect with us today and let us help you get the most out of your web presence.